-The mentor family work came about as a pilot scheme in coordinating and developing the Helsinki Deaconess Institute’s child and family voluntary activity, with funding from the STEA (Funding Centre for Social and Welfare Organisations) family volunteer project at the beginning of 2016.
-In 2017, STEA granted the mentor family activity its own funding for 2017 – 2020.
+The mentor family work came about as a pilot scheme in coordinating and developing the Deaconess Foundations in Helsinki child and family voluntary activity, with funding from the STEA (Funding Centre for Social and Welfare Organisations) family volunteer project at the beginning of 2016.
+Since then STEA had granted the mentor family activity its own funding.
 By autumn 2017 there were already 70 families receiving training and at least the same number of young asylum seekers have been allocated their own mentor family.

 The mentor family project head, Maiju Lehto, says: “When families contact us they are concerned about how these children and young people who’ve come to the country alone will manage.
 They are also distressed at how Finnish attitudes have hardened.
 Many also want to raise their children so they are in contact with people coming from different backgrounds.
 Many have said that amidst their own cram-packed routines they want to be involved in such a way that the whole family takes part, and mentor family activity is precisely what the family has long waited for.
 The activity is not tied to a specific place or time but rather the mentored youngster will easily slip into the family’s daily life and the relationship becomes close.”

 The families are carefully selected, but in principle all families are fit for the job.
 The young people who come to them are mostly between the ages of 16 and 21.